Gilles de Rais: Uncertain early military career

-In the decades following the Breton War of Succession (1341–1364), the defeated faction refused to relinquish his claim to rule over the Duchy of Brittany and continued to plot against the Dukes of the House of Montfort.
-In February 1420, the House of Penthièvre led by Marguerite de Clisson and her two sons, Olivier and John, took Duke John V prisoner in violation of the Treaty of Guérande (1365).
-The conspirators enjoyed the temporary support of Charles, Dauphin of France and the future King.
+In the decades following the War of the Breton Succession, the defeated faction continued to challenge the rule of the House of Montfort over the Duchy of Brittany.
+It maintained its claim to the ducal title and repeatedly conspired against the Montfort dukes.
+In February 1420, the House of Penthièvre, led by Marguerite de Clisson and her two sons, Olivier and John, seized Duke John V in violation of the Treaty of Guérande and held him captive at the Château de Champtoceaux.
+The conspiracy received temporary support from Charles, Dauphin of France and the future king.